nebular/PixFu_Android_src/README.md

 1. You can modify or add stuff to the launcher Java or Native side

- When you want to create the AAR, just type on the terminal, on the project root:
+ When you want to create the AAR, after building it, just type on the terminal, on the project root:

  `./gradlew copyAAR`

  and the AAR will be generated and copies into /releases/

  Then in your user projects, just replace the existing AAR with this new one.

  It is important that the name is the same.
-One file should replace each other.
+One file should replace the other.

- Then select "Rebuild Project" and your user project will use the updated header files and olc core classes, etc.
+ Then just Play the project, don't even need to rebuild it.
+Gradle will detect the updated AAR and generate the updated headers.

 To be continued

 Support
 -------

-If you've found an error in these samples, please [file an issue] (https://github.com/nebular/olcPGE_Android/issues/new).
+Please [file an issue] or suggestion at (https://github.com/nebular/olcPGE_Android/issues/new).

 Patches are encouraged, and may be submitted by [forking this project](https://github.com/nebular/olcPGE_Android/fork) and submitting a pull request through GitHub.